Transition from Dyed Hair To Your Natural Grey

 Medium length grow out in stages:

 I grew my white streak out first.
 I knew where it was because it was the first within days of a color that I would see white hair pop up.
 I had a stylist carefully lighten my streak, so it could grow out without being drastically different from the permanent red dye I was using.
-I rocked it for a while just dying around it and keeping the rest of my hair a dark red.
+I rocked it for a while just dyeing around it and keeping the rest of my hair a dark red.
 I got many compliments on it, and I started to notice there was more than I originally thought.
 I had a percentage of grey measurement done at a salon and found that the top of my head was around 80% grey.
-I went ahead, took the plunge, and stopped dying it.
+I went ahead, took the plunge, and stopped dyeing it.
 At around month five, I had a professional grey blending done with two low-light colors artfully blended into my demarcation line so the line wasn’t so harsh.
 Some women choose to do low-lights and highlights but my hair hates bleach so we just did two colors that blended well with my red dyed hair.
 A couple of months after grey blending, I chopped off as much as I could stand to cut off just to get it to where I could trim little by little until the dye was gone.
 Over all the main grow out took 18 months, and here are my images start to finish.

 Some other ways to help you get through the transition from dyed to silver hair: